huntermcknight/tryhackme/steel-mountain/steel-mountain-report.md

 **Privilege Escalation Vulnerability:** IObit Advanced Systemcare 9 Unquoted Service Path

 **Vulnerability Fix:** Upgrade to the latest version of HTTP File Server (2.3m).
 Audit service paths to ensure that they are quoted and that installation directories are not world-writable.

-## Methodology
+## Penetration

 We begin with a port scan of the target host.